 School canteens, children's services that supply food, supermarkets, greengrocers, delis, coffee vendors that sell food, correctional centres and boarding schools have until 8 December 2024 to comply.

 Below are answers to frequently asked questions about the new Standard.

 The Standard has 3 tools food businesses are required to implement, depending on their activities:

 Category one businesses must implement all three tools.
 Category two businesses must implement tools 1 and 2 only.

-Businesses that handle food that is unpackaged, ready-to-eat and potentially hazardous, in the final stages before consumers eat it.
+The Standard applies to all food businesses that handle unpackaged, ready-to-eat food that is potentially hazardous, in the final stages before consumers eat it.

 - school canteens

-- childcare services, including out of school hours care
+- children’s services, including out of school hours care

 - correctional centres